Princess Isabelle of Salm-Salm: World War II and aftermath

 After the liberation, British soldiers moved into the castle and in April 1945 set up a POW release camp on a field on the estate.
 They paid no attention to the countess's worries that the moated castle could collapse if the moat dried up.
 Only after warning of a dangerous plague of mosquitoes was she able to persuade the occupiers to repair the water pump.
 This not only saved the castle, but also the drinking water and electricity supplies.

 She later learned about the conditions in the prisoner of war camp there from a pastor from Rheinberg and, together with people from her church community, organized food donations.
 The packages had to be thrown over the camp fence.
 In doing so, she exposed herself to the danger of being shot by the Americans.
 Her sister Rosemarie took part in the actions.
-It was only under British military administration that food deliveries could be delivered to the supply camp without great risk.
+It was under British military administration that food deliveries could be delivered to the supply camp without great risk.
 The neighboring communities were even obliged to ensure supplies.

 The war on the Lower Rhine claimed numerous victims, who could only be recovered during the reconstruction period.
-For the construction of the Weeze war cemetery, Isabelle von Loë donated a 2-hectare plot of land on the Sandberg from her property to the Volksbund Deutscher Kriegsgräberfürsorge.
+For the construction of the Weeze war cemetery, Isabelle donated a 2-hectare plot of land on the Sandberg from her property to the Volksbund Deutscher Kriegsgräberfürsorge.

-After the death of Felix von Loë, she did not marry again.
+After the death of her husband, she did not marry again.
 Her main focus was on raising her children and looking after Wissen Castle and the Wissen businesses.
 The land reform in North Rhine-Westphalia in 1949 put the estate in danger, as it only allowed a maximum of 100 hectares of land.
-However, a good turn of events and the negotiating skills of Rentmeister Aloys Kempkes prevented major land losses.
+However, a turn of events and the negotiating skills of Rentmeister Aloys Kempkes prevented major land losses.

 Post-War and later life

 When her son Fritz married Countess Inez von Boeselager in 1957, her mother left the castle and the administration to them.
-She moved to Kevelaer and became more involved in the Catholic women's community of St. Marien.
+Isabelle moved to Kevelaer and became more involved in the Catholic women's community of St. Marien.
 There she became chairwoman of the association.

 Old age and death

 Isabelle had 23 grandchildren and 65 great-grandchildren.
-She witnessed the end of the imperial era, the turmoil of the Weimar Republic and the two world wars, the founding of the Federal Republic of Germany up to modern times from her long, eventful life.
-On January 10, 2009, Isabelle von Loë died in her house in Kevelaer at the old age of 105.
-She had outlived her husband by 65 years.
+She witnessed the end of the imperial era, the turmoil of the Weimar Republic and the two world wars, the founding of the Federal Republic of Germany up to modern times from her long life.
+On January 10, 2009, Isabelle von Loë died in her house in Kevelaer at the age of 105, having outlived her husband by 65 years.
 The funeral service took place on January 18, 2009 with over 300 people in the St. Mary's Basilica in Kevelaer.
-She was then buried in the Catholic cemetery in Weeze next to her husband.
+She was buried in the Catholic cemetery in Weeze next to her husband.